Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 Languages: MATLAB (R2024b), R (version 4.2.0 (2022-04-22) -- "Vigorous Calisthenics"), Bash, Perl

+Data files with potentially identifying information are not available publicly.
+As such, some code in the `A1_LENADataProcessing` and `A2_HUMLabelDataCleanUp` folders are only provided to orient the reader since the data to run some scripts are not publicly shared.
+See the OSF repository associated with this project for details on data organisation and what data is available/not available publicly.
+For details on output files for each executable script (and which of those output files are shared publicly), see `OpFileMasterMetadata.xlsx` (available in this repository as well as in the associated OSF repository).

 The directory names are indexed as A1, A2, etc. to indicate the suggested order to follow.

 `A1_LENADataProcessing` contains code to extract LENA labels as well as acoustics from .wav and .its files (MATLAB, Bash, and R).
 Code in this directory also generates a metadata file for the LENA data.
 For details, see `README` in the directory.
 The final processed data obtained from the pipeline in this directory can be found at https://osf.io/5xp7z/